 If your spouse dies or you lose another significant wage earner in your household to death, it's possible that you could face financial challenges because of the loss of that person's income.

 For 25% of that total, it would be within just one month.
 However, life insurance could potentially act as income replacement insurance in the event of the loss of a primary earner.

 Surviving Spouses Typically Face Financial Hardship

 As difficult as it is to consider, it's a fact that one spouse will almost always outlive the other.
-According to Statista research, there were about 15 million widows and widowers in the United States as of 2020.
-Meanwhile, research from the Insurance Information Institute has also shown that, while just 5% of married women between the ages of 51 and 64 are poor, poverty typically increases by 20% among widows of the same age.
+According to Statista research, there were about 15 million widows and widowers in the United States in 2022.2 Meanwhile, research from the Insurance Information Institute has also shown that, while just 5% of married women between the ages of 51 and 64 are poor, poverty typically increases by 20% among widows of the same age.3

 To avoid falling on the wrong side of these statistics, it might be a good idea to consult with a financial representative to determine whether purchasing life insurance is right for your — and your family's — financial future.